Linear classification methods for multivariate repeated measures data -- a simulation study: Methods

 \subsection{Longitudinal Support Vector Machine}

-The original linear SVM for cross-sectional data and linearly separable classes \citep{Vapnik1982} has been modified such that an overlap between the samples of both classes is to some extent allowed \citep{Cortes1995} depending on the choice of the regularization parameter $C$.
-Chen and Bowman (\citeyear{Chen2011}) generalized the SVM classifier for a single time point (cross-sectional data) such that it becomes applicable to longitudinal data.
-In their longitudinal SVM algorithm, temporal changes are modeled by considering a linear combination of the observations $\textbf{x}_{j}$ and a parameter vector $\bm{\beta} = (1, \beta_1, \dots, \beta_{t-1}) $, which represents the coefficients for each time point $k$.
+The original linear SVM for cross-sectional data and linearly separable classes \citep{Vapnik1982} has been modified such that an overlap between the samples of both classes is to some extent allowed \citep{Cortes1995}.
+Chen and Bowman (\citeyear{Chen2011}) further generalized this SVM classifier such that it becomes applicable to longitudinal data.
+In their longitudinal SVM algorithm, temporal changes are modeled by considering a linear combination of the observations $\mathbf{X}_{ij} = \mathbf{x}_j \in \mathds{R}^{dt}$ and a parameter vector $\bm{\beta} = (1, \beta_1, \dots, \beta_{t-1}) $, which represents the coefficients for each time point $k$.
 Then, $ \widetilde{\textbf{x}}_{j} = \textbf{x}_{j1} + \beta_1 \textbf{x}_{j2} + \dots + \beta_{t-1} \textbf{x}_{jt}$, are provided as input to the traditional SVM.
-Combining the $p$ observations from all $t$ time points in a single vector assumes that the distances between time points are the same.
-The approach also assumes a fixed number of $p$ observations per time point $k$ (complete data) just as in case of LDA.\\ The Lagrange multipliers $\bm{\alpha} = (\alpha_1, \dots, \alpha_n) \in \mathds{R}^n$ and the temporal change parameters $\bm{\beta} \in \mathds{R}^t$ are iteratively optimized using convex quadratic programming.
-Although this SVM classifier can also estimate nonlinear decision boundaries depending on the type of kernel matrix that is used, we apply a linear kernel in order to compare its performance to the other linear classifiers and since the absolute values of the weight vector $\textbf{w} \in \mathds{R}^p$ estimated by the SVM can be interpreted as variable importance in case of a linear kernel matrix.
-A summary of the longitudinal SVM algorithm using the linear soft-margin approach can be found in the supplement S1.\\ Although the SVM algorithm does not make any distributional assumptions, the regularization parameter $C$ needs to be optimized.
+Combining the $d$ observations from all $t$ time points in a single vector assumes that the distances between time points are the same.
+The approach also assumes a fixed number of $d$ observations per time point $k$ (complete data) just as in case of LDA.
+Although this SVM classifier can also estimate nonlinear decision boundaries depending on the type of kernel matrix that is used, we apply a linear kernel in order to compare its performance to the other linear classifiers and since the absolute values of the weight vector can be interpreted as variable importance in case of a linear kernel matrix.\\ Although the SVM algorithm does not make any distributional assumptions, the regularization parameter $C$ needs to be optimized.
 We use the SSVMP algorithm \citep{Sentelle2016}, a modification of the SVMpath algorithm \citep{Hastie2004} to find the optimal value of $C$.
 The SSVMP algorithm is applicable for unequal class sizes and semidefinite kernel matrices in contrast to the original version by Hastie et al. (\citeyear{Hastie2004}).
-The path algorithm finds the optimal value $\lambda = 1/C$ with high accuracy, since it considers all possible values of $C$.
+The path algorithm finds the optimal value $\lambda^{\scaleto{SVM}{3pt}} = 1/C$ with high accuracy, since it considers all possible values of $C$.
 At the same time, it is computationally efficient compared to the generally recommended grid search.
-It has been shown that the choice of $C$ can be critical for the generalizability of the SVM model \citep{Hastie2004}.\\
+It has been shown that the choice of $C$ can be critical for the generalizability of the SVM model \citep{Hastie2004}. \\ The SSVMP algorithm \citep{Sentelle2015, Sentelle2016} optimizes the inverse of the regularization parameter, $\lambda^{\scaleto{SVM}{3pt}} = 1/C$.
+Starting with a high value of $\lambda^{\scaleto{SVM}{3pt}}$ such that all samples lie within the margin of the SVM, it successively determines a strictly decreasing sequence of $\lambda^{\scaleto{SVM}{3pt}}$ values for which the set of support vectors changes for each $\lambda^{\scaleto{SVM}{3pt}}$ value, and it stops if no more observations are left inside of the margin (linearly separable case) or if the next $\lambda^{\scaleto{SVM}{3pt}}$ value would be zero.\\ The longitudinal SVM algorithm by Chen and Bowman (\citeyear{Chen2011}) requires to specify a maximum number of iterations used for finding the optimal separating hyperplane parameters.
+In our case, the iterative algorithm for optimization of the Lagrange multipliers $\bm{\alpha}$ and temporal change parameters $\bm{\beta}$ in the longitudinal SVM is repeated until the Euclidean distance between two consecutive estimates of $\bm{\alpha}_m$ becomes less than $1\mathrm{E}$\textminus$08$ or the maximum number of 100 iterative steps is reached.
+A summary of the longitudinal SVM algorithm using the linear soft-margin approach can be found in Supplementary Material S.2.